filipjediny/little_booklet/README.md

 *The program lists the back pages after all the front pages, which means you should print the first ceil(P/8) pages, flip the entire stack over the main axis, load it into the tray, and then print the rest.*

 generate_booklet uses the PyPDF2 library, which is located in the lib folder.
-If you are using your own globally installed PyPDF2 library, be sure to change import in generate_booklet from (from lib.PyPDF2 import PdfFileWriter, from lib.PyPDF2 import PdfFileReader) to (from PyPDF2 import PdfFileWriter, PdfFileReader).
+If you are using your own globally installed PyPDF2 library, be sure to change the imports in generate_booklet from (from lib.PyPDF2 import PdfFileWriter, from lib.PyPDF2 import PdfFileReader) to (from PyPDF2 import PdfFileWriter, PdfFileReader).